A New Philosophy of Academic Ranking: Rethinking College and University Rankings from the Ground Up

 Problem 3: Reputational Surveys and Other Subjective Criteria

 The criteria used by the major ranking companies to assess academic excellence come in two forms: objective and subjective.
 As we’ve seen in the last two sections, even objective criteria can be gamed and therefore abused.
 Alumni giving and student spending are both objective, defined by clear dollar amounts, and yet schools have figured out ways around them.

-However, all four of the big ranking companies also use subjective criteria, notably reputational surveys that account for weights of 20 percent and, in the case of Quaquarelli Symonds, much more.
+However, three of the four the big ranking companies also use subjective criteria in the form of reputational surveys.
+Shanghai is the exception, but its criteria, by, for instance, putting a premium on Nobel Prizes and other awards, makes it even more vulnerable than the others on the earlier two problems raised.
+Leaving aside Shanghai, the other three ranking companies assign weights of at least 20 percent to reputational surveys, and in the case of Quaquarelli Symonds much more.
 Such subjective criteria lead to the third big problem facing the multicriteria optimization approach to academic ranking, which is that they depend on opinions, and opinions can be biased, deceptive, and even ludicrous.

 Does it really help to learn that the president of Yale thinks that Harvard has a stronger academic reputation than Stanford?
 The reputational survey of the first U.S. News & World Report ranking back in 1983 consisted entirely of such gossip among college and university presidents.
 Sure, the questions in today’s reputational surveys have been refined, but the underlying faults with them have not gone away.
 Indeed, the faults with subjectivity in academic rankings remain many.
 As we have explained elsewhere on this website: